tonyorr4/fulfillment-client-app/ENVIRONMENT_VARIABLES.md

 **Description:** PostgreSQL connection string - **SHARED across all Sincro apps** **Important:** This app uses the centralized Sincro database for user management

+**🚨 CRITICAL: You must use the FULL connection string, not a placeholder!**

 **Why Shared Database:**
 - All Sincro apps (Maintenance, Fulfillment, Access) share the same users table
 - Access requests appear in Sincro Access App for centralized management